-NOTE: MST-capable displays or an MST-capable hub must be used to connect displays together in an MST configuration.
-Consult documentation for the graphics card and monitor for additional details.
+NOTE: You must use MST-capable displays or an MST-capable hub to connect displays in an MST configuration.
+See documentation for the graphics card and monitor for additional details.

 Connecting and configuring monitors

 Read this section to learn how to connect and configure monitors.